openstack/ironic-specs/specs/approved/ssh-console-support.rst

 Implement ``ShellinaboxConsole`` class inherited from ``base.ManagementInterface``.
 Implement ``validate`` , ``start_console``, ``stop_console``, ``get_console``.
-Enable tty console in devstack scripts.
+Add ability to enable pty console in devstack scripts, and leave the log console by default in order not to affect the gate logs.

 Dependencies